-Check out these family-friendly games for the PS5
+Best games for kids on PS5 in 2022

 Minecraft

 Minecraft should need little introduction at this point.
-It's one of the best-selling video game in existence, with over 200 million copies sold around the world.
-It has a dedicated scene on Twitch and YouTube, in part because of the personalities that stream the game, but also because you can do just about anything in it.
+It's one of the best-selling video games in existence, with over 200 million copies sold worldwide.
+It has a dedicated scene on Twitch and YouTube, partly because of the personalities that stream the game and because you can do just about anything in it.
 It's almost like Lego in that sense.
 You can build up all sorts of structures with different kinds of blocks, and there's even a peaceful mode so that the monsters won't spawn at night anymore.

 The game also offers a ton of user-created content and a marketplace where you can download new skins, maps, features, and a lot more.
 A lot of the popular content tends to be free, but some do need to be purchased with Minecoins, which are purchased with real money.
 Still, there's so much to do in Minecraft even without looking at the marketplace that you shouldn't grow tired any time soon.